Heat pump and refrigeration cycle: Reversed Carnot cycle

-The Carnot cycle is a reversible cycle so the four processes that comprise it, two isothermal and two isentropic, can also be reversed.
-When a Carnot cycle runs in reverse, it is called a reversed Carnot cycle.
+The Carnot cycle, which has a quantum equivalent, is reversible so the four processes that comprise it, two isothermal and two isentropic, can also be reversed.
+When a Carnot cycle runs in reverse, it is called a reverse Carnot cycle.
 A refrigerator or heat pump that acts according to the reversed Carnot cycle is called a Carnot refrigerator or Carnot heat pump, respectively.
 In the first stage of this cycle, the refrigerant absorbs heat isothermally from a low-temperature source, T_{L}, in the amount Q_{L}.
 Next, the refrigerant is compressed isentropically (adiabatically, without heat transfer) and its temperature rises to that of the high-temperature source, T_{H}.
 Then at this high temperature, the refrigerant isothermally rejects heat in the amount Q_{H} < 0 (negative according to the sign convention for heat lost by the system).
 Also during this stage, the refrigerant changes from a saturated vapor to a saturated liquid in the condenser.
 Lastly, the refrigerant expands isentropically until its temperature falls to that of the low-temperature source, T_{L}.

+Absorption-compression heat pump

+An absorption-compression heat pump (ACHP) is a device that integrate an electric compressor in an absorption heat pump.
+In some cases this is obtained by combining a vapor-compression heat pump and an absorption heat pump.
+It is also referred to as a hybrid heat pump which is however a broader field.
+Thanks to this integration, the device can obtain cooling and heating effects using both thermal and electrical energy sources.
+This type of systems is well coupled with cogeneration systems where both heat and electricity are produced.
+Depending on the configuration, the system can maximise heating and cooling production from a given amount of fuel, or can improve the temperature (hence the quality) of waste heat from other processes.
+This second use is the most studied one and has been applied to several industrial applications.